 During the process you will also be asked to provide acceptable proof of identity.
 This is aligned with our Personal Information Access Policy, which protects your personal information.
 For information on what is considered acceptable please read the Proof of identification fact sheet 198 KB.

-Territory Housing uses an integrated wait list to provide a single entry point to public and community housing.
+Department of Housing uses an integrated wait list to provide a single entry point to public and community housing.

 The integrated wait list allows applicants to apply for community housing, including managed and supported accommodation, at the same time as applying for public housing.